clp-research/slurk/docs/slurk_deployment.rst

   $ flask run

-See the `Deployment Options <https://flask.palletsprojects.com/en/2.0.x/deploying/>`_ of Flask for a big list of different options.
+See the `Deployment Options <https://flask.palletsprojects.com/en/2.0.x/deploying/>`_ of Flask for a comprehensive list of different options.

 Example using docker-compose and Postgres